 Segments and Intervals

 Now that we are done with the basics, let us move on to the segments and intervals.
-There are many segments and intervals found in an EKG result, namely the PR interval, the PR segment, the QRS complex, ST segment, and the QT interval.
+There are many segments and intervals found in an EKG result, namely the PR interval, the PR segment, the QRS complex, the ST segment, and the QT interval.
 But since we are discussing the basics, let’s just talk about the PR interval and the QRS complex as most of the anomalies are found within these two segments and intervals.
 The other segments are important too but the PR interval and the QRS complex are what we need to read the EKG results in a fast and effective manner.
 Before we go through the PR interval, let’s first discuss the EKG strip.

 The EKG strip contains big boxes with broad lines and inside each big box are 5 small boxes.
 Each of the small boxes is equivalent to 0.04 seconds.
 Hence, in 5 small boxes, it is equivalent to 0.20 seconds.

 The 6-Step Method How to Interpret Electrocardiogram Results

 A normal P wave is present and upright.
 P waves should be present before each QRS complexes.

 The PR interval or PRI should be 0.12 – 0.20 seconds.

 The QRS complex should be around 0.06 – 0.12 seconds.